Radon is a natural radioactive gas you cannot see, smell, or taste. Its presence in your home can pose a danger to your family's health.

 Should test results show high levels of radon (greater than 4.0 pCi/L) then mitigation is required.
 Mitigation techniques will help reduce the radon to a safe level in your home.

 To learn more about radon and view A Citizens Guide to Radon:

-Indoor Air Quality (IAQ) refers not only to the air within a building, but also the air around a building as it relates to the health and well being of its occupants.
+Indoor Air Quality (IAQ) refers not only to the air within a building but also to the air around a building as it relates to the health and well-being of its occupants.

-Health effects of these pollutants can range from irritation of the ears, nose and throat to asthma in the short term.
-Prolonged exposure to these pollutants may lead to more serious issues such as respiratory diseases and heart disease.
+The health effects of these pollutants can range from irritation of the ears, nose, and throat to asthma in the short term.
+Prolonged exposure to these pollutants may lead to more severe issues such as respiratory diseases and heart disease.

 Mejaro Inspection Services Co. is a qualified Indoor Air Quality testing service, having completed the International Association of Certified Indoor Air Consultants (IAC2) course.
-We use a thermal imagining camera and a hygrometer to read moisture levels around the home, and an IAQ pump to collect samples of the air inside and outside of the home.
+We use a Pocket Particle AQI 2.0 Sensor to collect samples of the air inside the home.